The Spin-Torsion coupling and Causality for the Standard Model: Introduction

 \section{Introduction}

-In the late 1960s, Velo and Zwanziger in their seminal paper showed that for theories of propagating fields of matter in interaction with external fields acausality can be entailed.

-On the other hand, again in the late 1960s, Weinberg and Salam built a theory of fields characterized by the $U(1)\times SU(2)_{L}$ local gauge symmetry among the massless fields, in which the mechanism of symmetry breaking generates the masses of the fields themselves; and because the fields involved get their mass while still interacting with one another then the issue of acausality as discussed by Velo and Zwanziger may arise.
+In the late 1960s, Salam and Weinberg built a theory of fields characterized by the $U(1) \times SU(2)_{L}$ local gauge symmetry among the massless fields in which the mechanism of symmetry breaking generates the masses of the interacting fields (\cite{w}): because the fields involved in the Weinberg and Salam model get their mass while still interacting with one another then the issue of acausality as described by Velo and Zwanziger may arise (\cite{v-z}); moreover additional mass corrections and effective interactions due to the spin-torsion coupling postulated by Kibble and Sciama may emerge (\cite{k} and \cite{s}).
+In this paper we will consider the SW standard model, applying the VZ general methods to show that the causal propagation of all fields is preserved, and studying the KS spin-torsion coupling to see how it may influence the whole system of fields.

-The WS theory is the last experimentally successful model of matter fields, and although the VZ problem may give rise to acausality, one would expect that causality problems do not really occur for this standard model: in the following we will apply the VZ general methods to the special case of the WS standard model, showing the causal propagation of the elementary fields considered.